-- Two proposed on-site drilled wells will provide the required water supply to meet the site demands. - Sewage flows from proposed concrete mixing plant will be collected and treated by a new on-site septic system.
-The existing septic system will continue to treat sewage flows from the proposed administration (existing) building. - Enhanced quality control requirements for stormwater runoff will be met by use of two bioretention facilities. - Infiltration of stormwater from the facilities will occur in under 48 hours based on measured infiltration rates of the native soils.

-- Surface and subsurface storage will contain all storm events up to an including the 100 year design event within the system (without bypassing) until infiltration/filtration can be achieved in the event of an abnormally high groundwater table (which is unlikely). - Temperature control requirements will be met by use of infiltration measures and vegetation. - Two new on-site 600 mm culverts will convey roadside drainage to a proper outlet. - Development will not occur within the floodplain or meander belt hazards. - Erosion and sediment control measures will be implemented and maintained.
+- Two proposed on-site drilled wells will provide the required water supply to meet the site demands. - The existing well located on the subject property will continue to provide water supply for the proposed administration (existing) building. - Sewage flows from proposed concrete batching plant will be collected and treated by a new on-site septic system.
+The existing septic system will continue to treat sewage flows from the proposed administration (existing) building. - Enhanced quality control requirements for stormwater runoff will be met by use of two bioretention facilities. - Infiltration of stormwater from the facilities will occur in under 48 hours based on measured infiltration rates of the native soils. - Surface and subsurface storage will contain all storm events up to an including the 100 year design event within the system (without bypassing) until infiltration/filtration can be achieved in the event of an abnormally high groundwater table (which is unlikely). - Temperature control requirements will be met by use of infiltration measures and vegetation. - Two new on-site 600 mm culverts and a 500 mm culvert will convey roadside drainage to a proper outlet. - Development will not occur within the floodplain or meander belt setbacks. - Erosion and sediment control measures will be implemented and maintained until vegetation has been reestablished.